RWS/tridion-sites-extensions-api-docs/docs/extensions.navigationitemextensionconfiguration.usenavigationitem.md

 ## NavigationItemExtensionConfiguration.useNavigationItem property

-Hook to determine if a navigation item is available
+Hook that contains behavior of the navigation item.

 **Signature:**